flasnel-studio/periodia-privacy-policy/index.md

 Periodia ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our menstrual cycle tracking and reproductive health mobile application (the "App").

 **Important:** Periodia is a menstrual cycle tracking application that helps individuals understand their cycle patterns, predict periods and fertility windows, and analyze their reproductive health data.
-This application is **NOT a medical device** and should not be used for diagnostic purposes or as a substitute for professional medical consultation.
+This application is **NOT a medical device** and should not be used for medical assessment purposes or as a substitute for professional medical consultation.

 ## Age Restrictions and Parental Guidance